schillij95/ThaumatoAnakalyptor/README.md

 Ink labeling and segment inspection can be done with the [Crackle Viewer](https://github.com/schillij95/Crackle-Viewer).

 ---

+## Overview
+**ThaumatoAnakalyptor** is an advanced automatic segmentation pipeline designed for high-precision extraction of segmentations from CT scans of ancient scrolls with minimal human intervention.

 ### Concept
 The core principle of ThaumatoAnakalyptor involves extracting 3D points on papyrus surfaces and grouping them into sheets.
 These sheets are then used to calculate a mesh that can be used for texturing the sheet's surface.